About

 After you apply

-The Admission Scores of applicants who have met the minimum standards for all admission criteria (as described above) are calculated as soon as all data is received.
-Because the last date for receipt of transcripts is June 1st, the admission decisions cannot be completed until mid-June.
+The admission scores of applicants who have met the minimum standards for all admission criteria (as described above) are calculated as soon as all data is received.
+Because the last date for receipt of transcripts is June 1, the admission decisions cannot be completed until mid-June.

-Letters via email to the individuals selected for admission will be sent in late June, offering positions in the first year classes of Pharmacy or Nutrition, according to established quotas.
+Letters to the individuals selected for admission will be sent via email in late June, offering positions in first-year classes, according to established quotas.
 Individuals will have approximately 7-10 days to respond to this offer.

 When we send you an offer of admission, we will also send information about the program of study (i.e., the classes to take in each year) and a copy of your individual program record.
 If you have been granted any credits for courses you have taken, this will be reflected on the record form.

-Spaces in required courses are guaranteed for all our first year students.
-If you have already registered in some courses (e.g., in the College of Arts and Science) by the time you are offered admission to Pharmacy or Nutrition, you will be removed from those courses by Student and Enrolment Services Division and switched into our college which will then allow you to register for your courses.
+Spaces in required courses are guaranteed for all our first-year students.
+If you have already registered in some courses (e.g., in the College of Arts and Science) by the time you are offered admission to Pharmacy or Nutrition, you will be removed from those courses and switched into our college which will then allow you to register for your courses.

-A certain number of the remaining qualified applicants are placed on waiting lists (usually approximately 20 applicants), and are also informed of their status by email in late June.
+A certain number of the remaining qualified applicants are placed on waiting lists, and are also informed of their status by email in late June.
 If an applicant declines the offer of admission, the next person on the waiting list is contacted.
-Generally, the admission process is complete by late July, but occasionally the College has accepted students from the waiting lists right up to mid-September.
+Generally, the admission process is complete by late July, but occasionally the college has accepted students from the waiting lists right up to mid-September.
 Once quotas are filled, all remaining applicants on the waiting lists are so informed by email.
 The remaining qualified applicants who are not offered admission also receive an email in late June.

 It is not possible to get into Pharmacy by being admitted to Nutrition and then transferring to Pharmacy after one year.